LLMs Cannot Reliably Judge (Yet?): A Comprehensive Assessment on the Robustness of LLM-as-a-Judge: Introduction

+\item \sys evaluates 15 adversarial attack methods and validates 8 defense strategies.
+Our analysis reveals that LLM-based judges exhibit significant vulnerabilities across various tasks, with attacks such as combined attacks achieving high success rates, while no defense achieves the optimal trade-off among robustness, utility, and cost.

-} \item Utilizing \sys, we conduct an in-depth investigation on the configuration of LLM-as-a-Judge systems, focusing on the prompt templates and judge model selection.
-Our extensive analysis identifies the most reliable configuration against adversarial attacks, offering actionable guidance for enhancing system robustness. \item We evaluate a real-word LLM judge system Alibaba's PAI platform using \sys, and identify hidden vulnerability of the platform.
+\item We conduct an in-depth investigation into the configuration of LLM-as-a-Judge systems, focusing on prompt template design and judge model selection.
+Our extensive analysis identifies the most robust configurations against adversarial attacks, offering actionable guidance for enhancing system robustness.

+\item We evaluate a real-world LLM-based judge system deployed on Alibaba's PAI platform using \sys and identify previously unreported vulnerabilities.
 We share our findings with the PAI team to support the development of more robust LLM-as-a-Judge systems. \end{itemize}